Baxos: Backing off for Robust and Efficient Consensus: Evaluation

-These experimental findings show that \sys provides a comparable performance to Multi-Paxos and Raft in the attack-free and synchronous network settings, while experiencing only a 7\% throughput drop in the worst case (high contention) scenario.
+These experimental findings show that \sys provides a low but acceptable performance to Multi-Paxos and Raft in the attack-free and synchronous network settings.
 We feel that this modest performance cost under high contention is justified in many applications, especially those in which load is sporadic and robustness under all conditions is important.
 In contrast, if the best case performance is the primary goal, Baxos is appealing as a fallback protocol under DDoS attacks: use Multi-Paxos under default synchronous network settings, and fall back to Baxos if there is a DDoS attack aimed at the leader.